justinfidler/RepData_PeerAssessment1/PA1_template.md

 max_steps       <- max(steps_by_interval)
 which_max_steps <- intervals[ which.max(steps_by_interval) ]
 ```
-The five-minute interval 835 is the interval with the highest number of steps averaged across all days with 10927.
+The five-minute interval 835 is the interval with the maximums number of steps averaged across all days with 10927.

 ### Imputing missing values